 - To make the frosting scoop the solid part of the coconut milk into a bowl, add coconut yogurt and maple syrup, and whip until smooth.
 Keep in the refrigerator until you're ready to frost the cake.

-- Once the cakes are completely cool, cut each into half carefully so they don't break.
+- Once the cakes are completely cool, cut each in half carefully so they don't break.

 - Place one layer onto a cake stand and spread with some coconut frosting and continue with the other layers.
 Now frost the top of the cake and the sides of the top half.
 Keep about 2 tablespoons of frosting on the side in case you need some more white later.
 Add the blueberry powder to the rest and mix well.
 Frost the bottom half of the cake and then you can blend the two colors in the middle or mix a lighter purple by adding the rest of the white frosting.
 If you don't have enough frosting, you can just add more coconut yogurt.